sdsu-comp526/fall25/lectures/module4-3_c_structs_and_functions.md

 Most of this section material is adopted from this [resource](http://www.faqs.org/docs/learnc/c178.html).

 _Functions_ can be thought of as named blocks of code that (if good software design principles are followed) perform one task.
 When you write a program you will write many functions to perform the tasks you need.
 There are, however, a lot of common tasks such as displaying text to the screen that a lot of programmers will need.
 Instead of having everyone reinventing the wheel, GNU systems (Unix-like operating system) come with libraries of pre-defined functions for many of these tasks.
-Over the years, thousands of such functions have accumulated.
+Over the years, thousands of such functions have accumulated in (standard) libraries.

 Every C program must have a function called `main()`, this is where execution of the program begins.
 In principle, the code of a program could be completely contained in `main()` but it is more usual and practical to split a program into many small functions that perform single tasks.

 First you must _define_ the function, just like we defined `main()` in the examples so far.
 Also you you must `declare` it.
-Declaring a function is like telling the compiler to expect it, we didn't have to declare `main()` because it is a special function and the compiler knows to expect it.
+Declaring a function is like telling the compiler to expect it; we didn't have to declare `main()` because it is a special function and the compiler knows to expect it.
 The name, or identifier, you give to a function must appear in both the definition and the declaration.

 - Functions identifiers can be made up of the alphabetic characters "a"-"z" and "A"-"Z", the numeric characters "0"-"9" and the underscore character "_".
 These can be used in any order so long as the first character of the identifier is not a number.
 As for variables, C is **case-sensitive** so `My_Function` is completely different to `my_function`.
 A function identifier must be unique.
 Identifiers can safely be up to 63 characters long or as short as 1 character.